Deep-Fusion-Innovators/paper-Cervical-Cancer-Detection/README.md

 <sup>2</sup> Department of Computer Science and Department of Biology, Indiana University, Bloomington, IN 47405, United States

-<sup>3</sup> Graduate Group in Biostatistics, University of California Davis, Davis, CA 95616, United States
+<sup>3</sup> Graduate Group in Biostatistics, University of California, Davis, CA 95616, United States

 <sup>4</sup> Department of Physics and Astronomy, University of California, Riverside, CA 92521, United States